Xyrichtys blanchardi

 Xyrichtys blanchardi, the marmalade razorfish, is a species of marine ray-finned fish from the family Labridae, the wrasses.
-It is found in the Southeast Atlantic Ocean.
+It is found in the south-eastern Atlantic Ocean.

+Description

 This species reaches a length of 21.2 cm.

 Etymology

 The fish is named in honor of H. Blanchard, captain of the research vessel Reine-Pokou from which the type specimen was collected.